 “Partying to the point of perilousness” has been part of the lifestyle of social fraternities since their origin in the 1800’s, according to John Hechinger, journalist and author of True Gentlemen: The Broken Pledge of America’s Fraternities.
 Indeed, records show that in 1847, an Amherst College student died after fraternity members drenched him in ice water following “freshman visitation.”

 In February 2017, surveillance cameras tracked the death of Penn State student, Timothy Piazza in excruciating detail.
 The sophomore pledge consumed 18 drinks in 82 minutes, fell head first down a staircase, fractured his skull and lacerated his spleen.
 Twelve hours elapsed before Beta Theta Pi members called 911.
-Last week, a judge dropped felony charges against the fraternity brothers; prosecutors are currently pursuing involuntary manslaughter charges.
+The judge dropped felony charges against the fraternity brothers; to date, 14 fraternity members have pleaded guilty to charges of alcohol and hazing-related offenses, and five more await trial.

 Following Piazza’s death, Penn State took over disciplinary control of frat members from student-run councils.
 They instituted a zero-tolerance policy on hazing (expulsion).
-The university reduced the number of Greek parties permitted to have alcohol, and banned kegs and liquor.
-The University booted Beta Theta Pi off campus.
+The university reduced the number of Greek parties permitted to have alcohol and banned kegs and liquor.
+The University booted Beta Theta Pi off campus, banning it permanently.

 Freshman must now wait until spring semester to participate in recruitment.
 This wait gives them time to get a get adjusted to life on campus—a strategy also recommended by Hechinger.